How to Achieve Classic Style at Any Age: NYC Tested and Approved

 3. Think in terms of outfit formulas rather than just putting together a single outfit idea.

-At Style on Park, I believe that achieving classic style at any age isn’t about following rigid rules or abandoning your individuality.
-Instead, it’s about understanding the foundations that make a classic wardrobe work, then adapting those principles to reflect who you are and how bodies change throughout our lives.
+At Style on Park, my approach to classic style has never been about rigid rules or losing your individuality.
+Instead, it’s about understanding the core pieces that make a wardrobe work, then adapting them to your lifestyle, your taste, and how your style naturally evolves over time.

 Building Your Classic Wardrobe: The Essential Pieces